enclave-hq/wallet-sdk/example/README.md

 Select an available wallet and click to connect:
 - 🟢 Green checkmark ✅ - Wallet installed and available
 - 🔴 Red cross ❌ - Wallet not installed

+**WalletConnect Connection:**
+- Click on WalletConnect button
+- A QR code modal will appear
+- Scan the QR code with your mobile wallet app (MetaMask, Trust Wallet, etc.)
+- Approve the connection in your wallet
+- Connection will be established automatically

 ### Step 3: View Wallet Status